What is Continuum?

 You can find all our currently registered traders in the Traders section of our website.

 Will there be a Bring & Buy and if yes, how does it work?

-The Bring and Buy stall run by some of our brave volunteers.
+Yes!
+The Bring and Buy is part of the Trade Hall.
 You can bring your old games, miniatures etc. you no longer want and we will sell it (with a percentage of the price going to the con).
 To find out more about the Bring & Buy, check the Bring and Buy section of the website.

 Can I pay by card and also, where can I get cash?

-Continuum itself does not accept cards, neither for the ticket desk nor for the front desk.
+Continuum itself does not accept cards, neither for the ticket desk nor for the Bring and Buy.
 Individual traders MAY offer card payments.

 The nearest Cash Machine is at the Asda store in Oadby.